 10. Visual Pricing for Real Estate

 It can often be helpful for real estate investors to view houses like a real estate agent would.
 Knowing the features and potential staging that will make a house more sellable or the neighborhoods that might attract the best neighbors.

 This book, while written for real estate agents, is a valuable resource for investors who want to fix and flip houses.
 Visual Pricing for Real Estate by Tim DeLeon and Jonathan R DeLeon explains how to identify neighborhood patterns that buyers care about and what a home will sell for based on historical data, current competition, and future entrants.

-One reviewer stated that it not only improved his real estate selling business, but also his own fix and flip investments and those for other clients.
+One reviewer stated that it not only improved his real estate selling business, but also his own fix-and-flip investments and those for other clients.

-11. Loopholes of Real Estate by Garrett Sutton
+11. Loopholes of Real Estate

 Start with the Best Real Estate Investing Books